MrYsLab/bits-n-bots/docs/posts/Telemetrix_Under_The_Hood _Part_3.md

 Telemetrix defaults to using an auto-discovery scheme to find the COM port to which the microcontroller is connected.

-The Arduino ID helps discover automatically and connect to a specific microcontroller.
+The Arduino ID aids in automatic microcontroller discovery and connection.

-You may also manually specify the COM port in your application.
+Optionally, you may also manually specify the COM port in your application.
 However, this is not always effective because the operating system's COM port assignment may change dynamically from run to run.